 - International Trade in Services (2 ECTS credits): The aim of this course is to provide a thorough overview of the law and economics of trade in services, with particular reference to the WTO General Agreement on Trade in Services (GATS).
 The course will review the economics of services trade; the rules governing multilateral trade in services; the GATS case law; and the state of international negotiations on trade in services.

-- Health, Environment and the WTO (2 ECTS credits): This course aims at providing students with a general overview of the WTO rules which regulate the relationship between health, environment and trade.
+- Public Policy and WTO - SPS, TBT (2 ECTS credits): This course aims at providing students with a general overview of the WTO rules which regulate the relationship between health, environment and trade.
 These rules are mainly set forth in Art.
 XX of the GATT, as well as in the TBT and SPS Agreements, which will constitute the main focus of this course.
 Themes, such as the growing use of non-tariff barriers to trade, government regulatory policies, the use of standards (public and private), and the precautionary principle, will also be discussed.

 - International Intellectual Property Law (2 ECTS credits): This course focus on Intellectual property as part of The WTO international trading system.
 It gives an overall view of the TRIPS agreement.
 The second part of the course explore IP issues that are currently on the WTO's agenda , their policy implications as well as the WTO's dispute settlement practice in this area.